This post may contain affiliate links, meaning we get a commisson if you decide to make a purchase through them. There is no addtional cost to you.

 Chia pudding is both weird and wonderful at the same time.
 Its unique texture is the weird part.
 The first time I made it for James, he said, “It’s like eating alien eggs…” and licked his bowl clean.
 Luckily, he likes eggs, so I guess that’s a good thing?

 Why You Should Go Buy Some Chia Seeds…Like Now:

 Chia seeds pack a powerful nutritional punch.
 Studies have actually shown a link between chia seeds and a decrease in risk factors for heart disease and diabetes.
-More than 80% of the carbs in chia seeds are in the form of fiber, and the fiber is mostly insoluble (95%).
+Most of the carbs in chia seeds are in the form of fiber, with a good amount of that insoluble.
 That’s awesome because insoluble fiber is the diabetes fighter.
 Chia seeds are also packed with heart-healthy omega 3 fatty acids.
 In fact, there isn’t a plant out there that’s a better source of omega-3’s than chia seeds.
 Yes, you flax lovers, chia even beats flaxseed.

 And!
-Chia seeds contain high-quality protein with all the essential amino acids, and since they’re gluten-free, chia seeds are a great plant protein source for people who need to eat a gluten-free diet.
+Chia seeds are a high-quality COMPLETE protein, with all the essential amino acids.
+And since they’re gluten-free, chia seeds are a great plant protein source for people who need to eat a gluten-free diet.
 Add on to that an impressive list of minerals and antioxidants, and why aren’t you out buying some right now?